Rights-based approach to development: NGOs' involvement

 Oxfam is an NGO that has adopted the rights-based approach to development.
 Oxfam vowed to continue to provide relief while also addressing the structural causes of poverty and injustice.
 This approach combines poverty, human rights, development and trade all within the same realm.
 Oxfam focuses a broad approach to the causes of poverty and injustice.
 This NGO also would like to put economic and social justice at the top of the world agenda.

 The shift towards a rights-based approach to development forced Oxfam to reexamine its funding, a deeper examination into the state's role as a duty bearer, and using civil society as a vehicle for citizens to empowered to stand up for their rights.
 Oxfam also had to evaluate their development practices and business model.

 There has been a shift from focusing upon civil human rights to human rights of social and economic areas.
 There are many NGOs that are now focusing upon the ESC (economic and social rights) while creating and implementing programs.
-Human Rights Watch is one of these NGOs that has implemented a focus on ESC rights.
+Human Rights Watch is one of the NGOs that has implemented a focus on ESC rights.
 These rights focus on alleviating poverty and implementing equal social and economic rights in all levels of society.

 NGOs that have implemented these ESC rights are focusing much of their attention on increasing the standard of living to be healthy and safe.
 This includes ideas of water rights in areas that lack clean drinking water and health rights that include availability of medicine and doctors.
 This would increase the impoverished peoples' standard of living by increasing basic living needs and access.